no-code-comments/SJTU-UMJI-Course-Files/README.md

 - Please read the **course title** and **instructor** carefully, or you will be pumped into a totally wrong way.
 - For **learning new knowledge**, files in **Course slides** or **Reference** give a comprehensive tutorial to the realm what you are searching for.
 - For **practicing your knowledge**, there are some problems in the files in **Course slides** and **Reference**.
-However, problems in **Homework** is **not a good alternative** because no solutions will be provided, except the homework using the problems from the textbooks.
+However, problems in **Assignment** is **not a good alternative** because no solutions will be provided, except the homework using the problems from the textbooks.
-- For **reviewing the contents** (for the exams), **Worksheet** provides some bullet points of the whole course.
-Nevertheless, most of the course doesn’t provide worksheet.
-- **Homework** and **Project** are prepared for those students who want to finish the assignments in advance.
+- **Assignment**, **Lab** and **Project** are prepared for those students who want to finish the assignments in advance.
 However, the assignment may be a little different due to the update of the course.
-- For those markdown files, using your own markdown previewer is recommended, since you cannot see math formulas on GitHub.
+- For those markdown files, using your own markdown previewer is recommended, since you cannot see math formulas on GitHub, or you need to download specialized plug-in.

 ## Acknowledgement